DuBirdFly/uvm_lab/lab_05_remake/doc/uvm_learn.md

 Configure user-defined object

-1. "Configurable property" provide a way to implement paltform reusability(å¤ç”¨æ€§)
+1. "Configurable property" provide a way to implement paltform reusability(¸´ÓÃĞÔ)
 2. You can package "all congiguration items of a component" into a configuration object(class)
 3. The configuration object is configured as a whole